Nicolass02/sequence_generator/README.md

-This sequence generator is used to create tmaps instrcuctions are inside sequence generator folder, written on the README file of said repository
+This sequence generator is used to create tmaps.

+instrcuctions are inside sequence generator folder, written on the README file of said repository